osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *See goal*: reference to one or more stakeholder goals that the requirement represents.
 The goals are assumed to be declared in a StakeholderGoals container or a Document.

-* *See requirement*: reference to a system requirement in an imported system requirement document (Document)..
+* *See requirement*: reference to a system requirement, e.g., in an imported requirement document in [ReqSpec document format](ReqSpecDoc.html#documents-and-document-sections).

 * *See document*: reference to an external document and optional element within expressed as URI.
-This is used to record the fact that a system requirement is found in a document other than an imported requirement document.
+This is used to record the fact that a system requirement is found in an external document.

 * *Issues*: allows users to record issues that may be encountered as a set of textual notes (Strings).